Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 - You run a cloud kitchen or ghost kitchen selling through delivery platforms

-- Your lease or tenancy agreement requires it
+- Your lease or tenancy agreement requires public liability

 - You operate under a franchise that mandates liability coverage